Dr Ben Holgate, MA (Research), MCom (Sydney), DPhil (Oxon)

 Email: firstname.lastname@example.orgRoom Number: Graduate Centre 607

 I joined QMUL’s Department of Comparative Literature in September 2018 as a Leverhulme Early Career Fellow.
 Previously, I was an Associate Lecturer in the Department of English and Related Literature at the University of York.
 My Leverhulme research project is interdisciplinary, combining literary criticism and economics.
 It investigates how contemporary world literature critiques the nature of money in the digital age and ways in which ‘virtual’ finance has fundamentally transformed modern life and culture.
-I have a background in media and finance, and hold a Doctor of Philosophy in English from the University of Oxford.
-Click here to read about my monograph, Climate and Crises: Magical Realism as Environmental Discourse (Routledge, 2019).
+I am teaching a module based on my research titled “Cybercapitalism and Literature” (COM 6207) in first semester 2019-20.

 World literature, contemporary Chinese literature, contemporary Anglophone literature, magical realism, ecocriticism, economics, digital humanities, postcolonial studies, critical theory.